afa000/odin-recipes/README.md

+Angel's Delights

+This project is a toy HTML website showing different recipes

 During this project I demonstrated basic proficiency in html.

 I was able to create a boilerplate, link to html files, link to images, create paragraphs, and create lists.